brikis98/yevgeniy-brikman-homepage/_posts/2011-04-24-why-game-mechanics-wont-save-your.md

-The other day, I was chatting with a LinkedIn product manager about a new app he is working on and I posed a "hard" question: what incentive would users have to use the app initially and on an on-going basis?
+The other day, I was chatting with a LinkedIn product manager about a new app he is working on and I posed a "hard" question: what incentive would users have to use the app initially and on an ongoing basis?
 Before the product manager had a chance to answer, someone nearby chirped in: "you should put in some game mechanics!"
 Sigh.
 This is not the first time I've heard this.
 "Game mechanics" have been all the rage the last few years.
 Everywhere you look -